Skip to Main Content

 Physical, Electronic & Media Course Reserves

 • Reserve requests are processed at the subject area's corresponding library location.
 Arts & Sciences: Baker-Berry, Business and Engineering: Feldberg, Biomedical: Dana and Matthews-Fuller.
-The reserve physical materials circulate from that location unless a different location is requested using the Notes to reserves staff comment box.
+The reserve physical materials circulate from that location unless a different location is requested using the Notes to reserves staff word bubble icon near the top of the right vertical frame.

 • Plan for a six to twelve week ordering process for items the library does not currently own.
 Contact your subject librarian, https://www.library.dartmouth.edu/directory/subject-librarians, in advance if you wish to order new items the library does not currently own.
-Items the library does not own may be added to the reserve requests by using the "Blank form" option.
+Items the library does not own may be added to the reserve requests by using the "Add item not owned by the Libraries" option.

 • Be selective when choosing material to be placed on reserve.
 Restrict reserve requests to required assignments only.
 "Suggested readings" usually remain unused.